call the shots

 Example Sentences

-- The policeman is the one who will call the shots during the political gatherings.
+- The security forces will call the shots all around during the political gatherings.

 - Firstborn children are prone to call the shots when it comes to ordering around their siblings.